MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### DLP enforcement and suspension

-When you create or edit a flow, Power Automate evaluates it against the current set of DLP policies.
+1. When you create or edit a flow, Power Automate evaluates it against the current set of DLP policies.
+   1. Enforcement of flows without a child flow, which is 99% of flows, is synchronous and occurs in real-time.
+   1. Enforcement of a flow with a child flow is asynchronous, since the child flows need to be evaluated as well, and occurs within 24 hours.
+1. When you create or change a DLP policy, a background job scans all active flows in the environment, evaluates them, and then suspends the flows that violate the policy.
 Enforcement is asynchronous and occurs within 24 hours.

-When you create or change a DLP policy, a background job scans all active flows in the environment, evaluates them, and then suspends the flows that violate the policy.
-Enforcement is asynchronous and occurs within 24 hours.
 If a DLP policy change occurs when the previous DLP policy is being evaluated, then the evaluation restarts to make sure the latest policies are enforced.

-Weekly, a background job does a consistency check of all active flows in the environment against the DLP policies to confirm that a DLP policy check wasn't missed.
+1. Weekly, a background job does a consistency check of all active flows in the environment against the DLP policies to confirm that a DLP policy check wasn't missed.

 ### DLP reactivation